deltawave-tech/pcp/DOCUMENTATION.md

 2. **gpt2_training.zig**: Complete GPT-2 implementation with Plan-based training - shows how to implement a state-of-the-art transformer model using the framework, including gradient-based training.

-3. **shakespeare_training.zig**: Training a language model on Shakespeare text using the Plan-based approach - demonstrates how to load data, train a model, and generate text.

-4. **autodiff_test.zig**: Comprehensive automatic differentiation tests using the Plan-based approach - includes tests for various operations like addition, multiplication, division, matmul, ReLU, and embedding lookups.
+3. **autodiff_test.zig**: Comprehensive automatic differentiation tests using the Plan-based approach - includes tests for various operations like addition, multiplication, division, matmul, ReLU, and embedding lookups.

-5. **comptime_examples.zig**: Examples demonstrating the compile-time planning features - shows basic operations with compile-time shapes and how to use autodiff with these operations.
+4. **comptime_examples.zig**: Examples demonstrating the compile-time planning features - shows basic operations with compile-time shapes and how to use autodiff with these operations.

-6. **metal_test.zig**: Test of Metal backend integration with the plan-based architecture - demonstrates how the framework can be extended to new hardware backends.
+5. **metal_test.zig**: Test of Metal backend integration with the plan-based architecture - demonstrates how the framework can be extended to new hardware backends.

-7. **metal_benchmark.zig**: Performance benchmarks for the Metal backend - shows how to benchmark operations across different backends.
+6. **metal_benchmark.zig**: Performance benchmarks for the Metal backend - shows how to benchmark operations across different backends.

 Each example builds upon the Plan-based approach to automatic differentiation and demonstrates proper memory management, error handling, and gradient computation.
 Together, they showcase how the framework can be used for everything from simple neural networks to complex language models with proper gradient-based training.